 This Day in History on 4th April

 On this page, we will list all historical events that occurred on the 4th of April.
-The students can refer them while preparing for all competitive exams and banking exams.
+The students can refer to them while preparing for all competitive exams and banking exams.

 - Children’s Day (Hong Kong, Taiwan)

 - Christian feast day:

 1786: In the British Parliament, Berk alleged 11 corruption charges against Indian Governor-General Warren Hastings.

 1858: Rani Laxmibai fled to Gwalior through Kalpi after giving a solid blow to British troops.